-- Centrifugal protein concentrators: Vivaspin® Centrifugal Concentrators or Amicon® Ultra Centrifugal Filters - Small-scale affinity purification kits: His SpinTrapTM GE Healthcare (28-9523-59) and GST SpinTrapTM GE Healthcare (28-9523-59) are recommended for 6xHis and GST of tagged proteins, respectively - Oxygen scavengers: Glucose Oxidase, Aspergillus niger, Recombinant (Sigma-Aldrich, CAS 9001-37-0, 250 U/mg); Catalase from bovine liver (Sigma Alddrich C100-50).
+- · Centrifugal protein concentrators: Vivaspin® Centrifugal Concentrators or Amicon® Ultra Centrifugal Filters - Small-scale affinity purification kits: His SpinTrapTM GE Healthcare (28-9523-59) and GST SpinTrapTM GE Healthcare (28-9523-59) are recommended for 6xHis and GST of tagged proteins, respectively - Oxygen scavengers: Glucose Oxidase, Aspergillus niger, Recombinant (Sigma-Aldrich, CAS 9001-37-0, 250 U/mg); Catalase from bovine liver (Sigma Alddrich C100-50).
 For the preparation of the oxygen scavenging system, please refer to "Protocol for oxygen scavenging systems". - D-(+)- Glucose (Sigma Aldrich, G8270) - Optional: for the electrophoretic mobility shift assay, use a 1% agarose DNA gel and non-denaturing gel loading dye without SDS (NEB, Cat. #B7025S)

-The protein labeling is a three-step procedure that assembles a protein of interest with two 529 bp DNA handles (modified with 5' digoxigenin and 5' biotin).
-The kit can be ordered either with 529 bp or 1506 bp DNA handles.
+The protein labeling is a three-step procedure that assembles a protein of interest with two DNA handles (5' digoxigenin modification and 5' biotin modification).
+The kit can be ordered with either 529 bp or 1506 bp DNA handles.

-- In the first step, maleimide-modified DNA oligos are attached to two cysteines of the protein of interest. - In the second step, the protein labeled with two oligos (protein-oligo), is purified from the excess of unreacted maleimide-modified oligos. - In the third and final step, the oligos hybridize to the complementary overhangs on the DNA handles.
+- In the first step, CoA-modified DNA oligos are attached to two 11-residue ybbR peptides fused to the protein of interest.
+The reaction is catalyzed by the Sfp phosphopantetheinyl transferase, which covalently transfers the 4-phosphopantetheinyl (Ppant) group from CoA to the serine in the second position of the ybbR sequence (DSLEFIASKLA). - In the second step, the protein labeled with 2 oligos (protein-oligo), is purified from the excess of unreacted CoA-modified oligos. - In the third and final step, the oligos hybridize to the complementary overhangs on the DNA handles.